verimake-team/SparkRoad-FPGA/README.md

 	cd ../../RISC-V/firmware
 	gcc -Wall rom2mif.c -o rom2mif
 	sudo mv rom2mif /opt/riscv32i/bin

 ## export PATH
 You can input the following at the end of profile use `vi /etc/profile` .

 	export PATH="$PATH:/opt/riscv32i/bin"

 Then log out and reload your ubuntu.

+###Windows10:
+Just install `risc-v-toolchain.exe` which provide by Anlogic.
+Then export PATH.